curv3d/curv/docs/Mesh_Export.rst

 * X3D contains colour information.
 Use it for full colour 3D printing on shapeways.com, i.materialise.com, etc.

-Mesh export provides a way to visualize models whose distance function is not Lipschitz-continuous.
-These are typically algebraic implicit functions.
+Mesh export provides a way to visualize models that are not compatible with the viewer (because their distance function is too slow or not Lipschitz-continuous).
 There are examples in `<../examples/mesh_only>`_.

 Tweaking parameters to get a better mesh
 ----------------------------------------